Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - sewing machine

 - Turn your bag wrong side out and measure its height and width, including the seam allowance.
-Add an extra 1/2 inch to the top (as you’ll be folding this in).
+Add an extra 1/2 inch to the top edge (as you’ll be folding this in).

 - Sew the side sand the bottom, pivoting at the corners and following the same seam allowance as you bag has (mine had about 1/2″).